fatiando/2023-kegs/presentation/README.md

 [Montserrat](https://fonts.google.com/specimen/Montserrat)
 and [FiraCode](https://github.com/tonsky/FiraCode) fonts available under the OFL license.
+Versions of these fonts are included in the `fonts` directory.

 The `code` folder contains Jupyter notebooks and Python scripts used to generate some of the figures shown in the slides.